COVID-19 Events & Brand Experience Hub

 Within the Hub you'll find the following...

-From Monday 22 February 2021, maximum capacity limits for corporate events will only be determined by the one person per two square metres rule.
+As of May 17 February 2021, maximum capacity limits for corporate events will only be determined by the one person per two square metres rule.

 Other venues and gatherings, including hospitality venues, regional agricultural shows, weddings, funerals and retail, will also move to the one person per two square metres rule.